 Preheat oven to 350 degrees.
 Spray a 10 inch deep dish pie plate with cooking spray.
 Slice peaches, leaving skin on.
 Toss with lemon juice and set aside.
 Wash and drain blueberries and set aside.
 Mix flour with baking powder and set aside.

 In a large bowl, use electric mixer at low speed to beat butter and 1/2 sugar together.
 Add eggs and beat until light and creamy.
 Add milk, flour mixture, and vanilla; mix at low speed for one minute, scraping sides of bowl occasionally.

 Pour into prepared pie plate.
 Arrange peaches and blueberries on top in decorative design.
 Sprinkle generously with sugar and cinnamon.
 Dot the top of the cake with pieces of butter.

 Bake 35 to 40 minutes, or until a toothpick inserted in the center comes out clean.
 When cool, cut into 10 servings.
 Yummy served warm with vanilla ice cream.

-***Gluten Free Modifications: I use a good gluten free yellow cake mix, such as Pamela’s or Gluten Free Pantry.
+***Gluten-Free Modifications: I use a good gluten free yellow cake mix, such as Pamela’s or Gluten Free Pantry.
 Cream butter in bowl, the add eggs and vanilla.
 Pamela’s uses some water.
-Then pour batter into deep dish pie plate that has been sprayed with cooking spray and proceed with rest of recipe.
+Then pour batter into a deep dish pie plate that has been sprayed with cooking spray and proceed with the rest of the recipe.
 The house will smell heavenly!